avenueforthearts/bastion/README.md

 ## Features

 - Simplifies/flattens Facebook events data in JSON format
-- Hourly updates on all specified user/organization events
-- Simply interface to add new Facebook pages
+- Simple interface to add new Facebook pages
 - User/group administration
 - Automatically purges invalid Facebook pages.
 If a page does not provide the correct ID when requested, it will be purged!
-- Daily purging of expired events

 ## Requirements